CodyAdam/mobile_project/doc/2-layouts.md

 XML TODO
 </details>

-### 6

-> **Task :** Same exercise as in the previous question but add at the end of the display of each department name the suffix the suffix " - Bretagne" at the end of each department name
+### 6. Same exercise as in the previous question but add at the end of the display of each department name the suffix the suffix " - Bretagne" at the end of each department name

 <details>
 <summary>Jetpack Compose solution</summary><br/>